derbitr/Projects_exercises/README.md

-Studying python with my first main language, will make a various projects for train my skills in many way and will post here
+Studying python with my first main language, will make various projects for train my skills in many way and i will post here